JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines.md

 - Place static files in the public directory (formerly static in Nuxt 2)
 - Use the server directory for server-side code (API routes, middleware)

-**Explanation:**
-- Nuxt's directory structure is designed for auto-imports and convention over configuration
-- Proper organization improves maintainability and development speed

 ## Pages and Routing
 - Use dynamic routes appropriately
 - Implement nested routes when logical